It’s a great question, and like many simple questions, it can be hard to provide a good answer. Here’s a practical way to approach it.

 - Harry Potter – The Philosophers Stone (JK Rowling),

 - The Hitchhiker’s Guide to the Galaxy (Douglas Adams) and

 - The Best of Issac Asimov (Issac Asimov)

-using VT Readability, they have very similar readability scores.
+using VT Writer, they have very similar readability scores.
 Instinctively, you might expect Issac Asimov to be less readable than Harry Potter.